Maikel García: Professional career

 García split the 2021 season between the Single-A Columbia Fireflies and the High-A Quad Cities River Bandits, slashing .291/.380/.405 with 4 home runs, 50 RBI, and 35 stolen bases.
 The Royals added him to their 40-man roster after the 2021 season.

 García was assigned to the Double-A Northwest Arkansas Naturals to begin the 2022 season.
-As a result of several Royals players being temporarily placed on MLB’s restricted list because of COVID-19 protocols in Canada in advance of a series with the Toronto Blue Jays, García was promoted to the major leagues for the first time on July 14.
+As a result of several Royals players being temporarily placed on MLB's restricted list because of COVID-19 protocols in Canada in advance of a series with the Toronto Blue Jays, García was promoted to the major leagues for the first time on July 14.
 He made his MLB debut the next day, striking out in his lone plate appearance.
 On July 17, he was optioned back to Double-A. In an 11-5 loss against the New York Yankees on July 30, García collected his first three career hits, the first of which was off of Yankees starter Gerrit Cole.

 García was optioned to the Triple-A Omaha Storm Chasers to begin the 2023 season.

 On May 2, 2023, García was recalled to Kansas City following the placement of infielder Nicky Lopez on the 10-day injured list for appendicitis.
 Although his return to Kansas City was not intended to continue through the rest of the season, he slashed .267/.314/.333 in 35 plate appearances between May 2 and 8.
 On May 8, outfielder Franmil Reyes was designated for assignment, freeing a spot on the major league roster for García to stay.

 García finished the season with the Royals, where he went .272/.323/.358, with 126 hits, 4 home runs, 50 runs batted in, 38 walks, and 23 stolen bases.

 In 2024, García slashed .231/.281/.332 with seven home runs and 58 RBI in 575 at–bats.
 He had the lowest OPS in MLB, at .614.
 On December 5, 2024, García underwent surgery to remove a bone spur from his right elbow.

-On July 11, 2025, Garcia was named an All-Star for the first time in his career, replacing Brandon Lowe on the game’s active roster.
-In 2025, García slashed .286/.351/.449 with 16 home runs and 74 RBI in 595 at–bats.
-On November 2, 2025, Garcia was awarded his first career Gold Glove Award for American League third basemen.
+On July 11, 2025, García was named a All-Star for the first time in his career, replacing Brandon Lowe on the game's active roster.
+In 2025, he slashed .286/.351/.449 with 16 home runs and 74 RBI in 595 at–bats.
+García won his first career Gold Glove Award for American League third basemen.

+On December 16, 2025, García and the Royals agreed to a five-year, $57.5 million contract extension.

+International career

+García represented Venezuela during the 2026 World Baseball Classic, where he helped the team win their first WBC championship and was subsequently named the World Baseball Classic MVP.
+He had 10 hits in the tournament, including a critical two-run home run in the quarterfinal upset win over tournament favorites Japan and an RBI in the championship game.
+García finished the tournament with a .385 batting average and .970 OPS.

 Personal life

-García’s cousins include Alcides Escobar, who played 13 years in MLB, and Ronald Acuña Jr. of the Atlanta Braves.
+García's cousins include Alcides Escobar, who played 13 years in MLB, and Ronald Acuña Jr. of the Atlanta Braves.